7owen/XLSReader.swift/README.md

 # XLSReader.swift

-A Swift Framework that can read MicroSoft Excel(TM) Files.
+A Swift Framework that can read .xls Files.